forcedotcom/sfdx-scanner/docs/_articles/en/custom-rules/author.md

 ### Writing Eslint Custom Rules

 Writing custom Eslint rules requires creating a custom Eslint plugin and defining rules within it.
 Here is [Eslint's official documentation on writing rules](https://eslint.org/docs/developer-guide/working-with-rules).
-Also, there are many tutorials and blogs that explain the process clearly.
-In this documentation, we'll focus the specific elements that help the rule work with the Scanner plugin.
+Also, there are many tutorials and blogs that explain this process in detail.
+In this documentation, we'll focus on the specific elements that help the rule work with the Scanner plugin.

 ### Adding Rule as NPM Dependency

-While rule is written, please make sure the rule definition contains documentation.
+While writing the rule, please make sure the rule definition contains documentation.
 We are specifically looking for a format like this:
 ```bash
 // Rule definition in index.js or where you choose to store it
 ...